CAAM 2019 DOCUMENTARIES FOR SOCIAL CHANGE AWARDEES

-- Applicants must have previous film or television experience.
-If this is your first media project, you must provide a video sample that demonstrates your ability to tell a story well through a visual medium.
+- If this is your first media project, you must provide a video sample that demonstrates your ability to tell a story well through a visual medium.

 - In some cases, CAAM may require a Fiscal Sponsor, which is a non-profit 501(c)(3) IRS tax-exempt entity.
 Your sponsor would agree to accept funds from CAAM on your behalf and is responsible for redistributing funds to the project accordingly.